A dedicated sixth form college in Palma

 Jill: Inclusive, inspirational, international.

-And finally, tell us your favourite things about Palma itself.
+And finally, what are your favourite things about Palma itself?

 Ali: The architecture, the family life, the buzz and the sun!